 23. 鲤鱼 (lǐ yú) — Carp

-Because 鲤 (lǐ) sounds a lot like 利 (lì), which means favorable and 力 (lì), which means strength and power, the carp can symbolize a favorable advantage.
+Because 鲤 (lǐ) sounds a lot like 利 (lì) meaning “favorable” and 力 (lì) meaning “strength” and “power,” the carp can symbolize a favorable advantage.
 This advantage can be in terms of fertility or the successful completion of an exam.

 24. 麒麟 (qí lín) — Chi Lin, Dragon Horse or Chinese Unicorn